sp-muramutsa/stocks/README.md

 ## Overview

-The Stock Visualization Dash App is an interactive web application designed to visualize and compare stock market data using Dash and Plotly.
-The app fetches real-time stock data from Yahoo Finance and provides users with candlestick charts and line plots to analyze various financial indicators.
+The Stock Visualization Dash App is an interactive web application built with Dash and Plotly, designed to visualize and compare stock market data.
+It fetches real-time stock data from Yahoo Finance and offers users detailed candlestick charts and line plots to analyze stocks with respect to key financial indicators and accross desired timeframes.

 ## Features

-- **Candlestick Charts**: Visualize detailed candlestick charts for selected stocks, showing open, high, low, and close daily prices on a hour-by-hour basis.
-This allows users to understand market trends and fluctuations over the day.
+- **Candlestick Charts**: Visualize detailed candlestick charts for selected stocks, showing open, high, low, and close daily prices on a time-by-timer basis.
+This allows users to understand market trends and fluctuations over time.

-- **Indicator Comparison**: Compare different financial indicators such as Open, High, Low, Close, Adjusted Close, and Volume for multiple stocks.
+- **Indicator Comparison**: Compare different financial indicators such as `Open`, `High`, `Low`, `Close`, `Adjusted Close`, and `Volume` for multiple stocks.
 This feature helps users analyze and compare the performance of various stocks against each other.

 - **Interactive UI**: The user interface includes:
-  - A dropdown menu for selecting one or more stocks from a predefined list.
+  - A dropdown menu for selecting one or more stocks from a predefined list of all stocks on the US market.
   - Radio buttons to choose the financial indicator for comparison.
+  - A calendar to choose the desired range of time for comparison.
   - A submit button to update the visualizations based on user selections.

 - **Dynamic Updates**: The app dynamically generates charts and plots based on user inputs.
 Users can interactively select stocks and indicators, and view updated charts without reloading the page.